 Completing a training program in brewing science can lead to plenty of opportunities.
 The market for craft beer, in particular, is growing.
 Check out these statistics from the Brewers Association:

 - The number of craft breweries across the country has steadily increased over the years, from 1,596 in 1999 to 5,234 in 2016.

 - The U.S. saw a 16-percent increase in the number of craft breweries between 2015 and 2016 alone.

 - Craft breweries employed almost 129,000 people in 2016, which was 7,000 more than in 2015.

 4. Brewers can work in a wide range of geographic areas.

 Brewing school training can prepare you to start your own beer-making operation or find work in breweries all over the country.
-As of March 2015, California had more breweries than any other state, while Colorado had the highest concentration of brewery jobs (followed by Montana).3 And there has been strong growth in the Southern states of Virginia, North Carolina, Florida, and Texas, each of which saw an increase of more than 35 breweries in 2016.2
+As of March 2015, California had more breweries than any other state, while Colorado had the highest concentration of brewery jobs (followed by Montana).
+And the Brewers Association says there has been strong growth in the Southern states of Virginia, North Carolina, Florida, and Texas, each of which saw an increase of more than 35 breweries in 2016.

 Take the First Step

 Request additional details and discover other kinds of culinary schools near you by entering your zip code into the search tool below!